opvia/product-challenge/README.md

 You have a call scheduled with the scientist.
 Build a working MVP that you could give the user access to to get their feedback.

-In the readme describe what improvements you plan to make and how you would make it possible to do rate of change calculations e.g. `Rate of Cell Count Growth`
+In the readme describe what improvements you would make, and how you would make it possible to do `Rate of change calculations` e.g. `Rate of Cell Count Growth`

 #### FAQS